Steps in the LT2 Process Protocol

 Notice information shall also be shared on the City’s dedicated Engage Ottawa website.
 If at any point during this process the proposal is revised, the proponent must advise staff and the Ward Councillor of these changes as soon as possible.
 If revisions to the proposal include a change in location or size of a project.
 City staff will advise the proponent whether a resubmission of materials is required.

-Proponents intending to submit proposals under Window 1 (Energy) of the LT2 RFP must convene a virtual Community Information and Comment Session.
+Proponents must convene a virtual Community Information and Comment Session.
 Dates are to be determined based on input from the Ward Councillor, and included in the public notice.

 3. Request for Municipal Support Confirmation (MSC) submitted to staff

-Formal requests by proponents to be considered as part of a report to Council on requests for Municipal Support Confirmation, specific to the LT2 RFP – Window 1 (Energy), must be received by e-mail to regf_iper@ottawa.ca by no later than Friday, August 8, 2025.
+Formal requests by proponents to be considered as part of a report to Council on requests for Municipal Support Confirmation, specific to the LT2 RFP, must be received by e-mail to regf_iper@ottawa.ca immediately following the completion of Step 2.
 The following is to be included with the request:

 1. Confirmation of the date that all technical agencies and public bodies identified in this protocol are to be notified of the proposal;

-2. Copies of any e-mail or written submissions made by the public or registered community groups and all responses;
+3. A summary of written or oral submissions made by the public or registered community groups and all responses;

 Staff will review the submitted documents and make a recommendation to Committee(s) based on the following: